nvembar/onehundredbeers/README.md

 ### Build instructions

-This uses Python 3.5, so make sure that's installed.
+This uses Python 3.6, so make sure that's installed.
 To set up your own virtual environment, follow the directions below.

 If you don't have it, get bower:
 ```
 $ npm install -g bower
 ```

-Create a Postgres database and point to it using `DATABASE_URL`
+Create a Postgres database and point to it using the environment variable `DATABASE_URL`.
+Create a Django secret key and store it in `SECRET_KEY`.

+Generally, if you're running this in test, set `SSL_REDIRECT=0` so that Django doesn't redirect on your local machine.

 ```
 $ virtualenv hundred_beers